English Literature

 Year One:

-The course begins with the study of a varied collection contemporary poems from the first decade of the 21st century.
-Your study of drama will start in the Autumn term and continue into the Spring term.
-The year will end with a return to poetry.
+The course begins with the study of a varied collection of contemporary poems from the first decade of the 21st century in a collection called Poems of the Decade.
+Your study of the drama text Sweat by American playwright Lynn Nottage will start in the Autumn term and continue into the Spring term.
+The year will end with a return to poetry with study of English Romantic Verse.

 Year Two: This is when you study a Shakespeare play, as well as reading and exploring two novels which will be linked by a theme such as: Childhood, Colonisation and its Aftermath, Crime and Detection, Science and Society, The Supernatural and Women and Society.